 Due to the sensitive nature of this analysis, Executive Grapevine guarantees not to make public the source data provided.
 In the very small number of instances where firms choose not to reveal their NFI, an estimate has been used.
 Where estimates are listed, it is largely due to firms being unable to separately record the activity of their practice groups by industry sector.
 This year we received detailed disclosure from over 90% of the participants in the report, making it the most accurate map of the executive search industry ever produced.
 All submissions made by firms appearing in this report are pressure-tested against the Grapevine Industry Analyser™, a proprietary statistical model that has been developed over the last decade.
 This evaluates the information provided, and allows a consistency check with Executive Grapevine’s own predictions.

-The increase in like-for-like (LFL) NFI 2015-16 of the search firms included in this report was 6.1%.
-This is the second successive year of positive year on year NFI growth and the fourth year of recovering revenues for the industry.
+The increase in like-for-like (LFL) NFI 2013-14 of the search firms included in this report was 8.5%.
+This is only the second year of positive year on year NFI growth since 2009 and someway below the peak of 15% seen in 2011, but does however, represent the third year of continuous improvement in the recovery for the Search Market which began back in 2011-12.

-These Net Fee Incomes of all the firms have been split into eight broad industry sectors; Global Banking and Markets & Asset Management, Retail Financial Services, Industrial, Consumer, Media and Healthcare, Technology & Telecoms, Professional Services, Pharmaceuticals & Life Sciences and Government & Not-for-Profit.
+These Net Fee Incomes of all the firms have been split into eight broad industry sectors; Global Banking & Markets incl.
+Asset Management, Retail Financial Services, Industrial, Consumer / Media and Healthcare, Technology & Telecoms, Professional Services, Pharmaceuticals & Life Sciences and Government & Not for Profit.

 Where firms have specialist functional groups we have attempted to allocate these into an industry sector accordingly.
 The assignments have then been split into Board, NED & Leadership roles, with salary, or pro rata compensation at £200k plus, and a second group of Senior Management roles with compensation between £100k-£200k.